Market Square Shopping Centre (Geelong): History

 The 1980s saw the first of many urban renewal proposals floated for the central Geelong area.
 The Geelong Regional Commission on 6 November 1981 released a plan that would see a massive shopping centre extend from Little Malop Street through to the waterfront.
 This proposal did not proceed, but a scaled down version of the plans can be seen in today's centre and the Bay City Plaza development.

 It was decided by the former Geelong City Council that the shopping centre should still be completed, so investors were sought to construct the complex.
 This was unsuccessful, with the council instead constructing the centre itself.
 The shopping complex was constructed on Crown land at a cost of approximately $32 million, financed from borrowings.
 The project also included the creation of the Market Square Mall on Little Malop Street beside the centre, and the beautification of Moorabool Street between Malop and Ryrie Streets.

-Demolition to clear the site of the new shopping centre site commenced in 1984.
+Demolition to clear the site of the new shopping centre commenced in 1984.
 The CML Building on Malop Street was retained and reused as offices, while the facade of the Corio Stores on Little Malop Street and the Solomons Building on Moorabool Street were reused in the new building.
 The development also saw the closure of Jacobs Street that ran from near the Speaky's surf store on Malop Street to the loading dock on Little Malop Street.

 The centre was officially opened by Victorian Premier John Cain on 3 December 1985.
 The management of the centre was the responsibility of the city council.

-The initial layout of the centre saw the Safeway supermarket located under the multi-storey car park on the eastern side of the site, with a Venture discount department store located on the first floor at the western end.
+The initial layout of the centre saw a rather small Safeway supermarket located under the multi-storey car park on the eastern side of the site, with a Venture discount department store located on the first floor at the western end.
 Speciality stores occupied the majority of the ground floor.
 The main entrance of the centre was on Moorabool Street, until the opening of the Bay City Plaza shopping centre on Malop Street in 1988.

 Images of the centre under construction are on display in the lift lobby on level 1 near centre management.
 A plaque marks the site of the former Market Square clock tower on the ground floor near the Tattslotto outlet, and a display of historic documents and plaques marking the opening are located around the corner.

-In recent years, Market Square and its surrounding areas have become notorious for crowds such as people who are dealing in prohibited substances, or Eshays.
-In an attempt to try and clean up the area for tourism, and students using the bus terminals on the west side of the Market, the council installed loud speakers along Little Malop street (affectionately called "The Mal"), and played soothing and pop music.
-This plan was put into effect around early 2019.
-The difference that this made was quickly seen, as illegal behaviours were reduced significantly during the day.